Rakowsky v. Federal Express Corporation

 -

-Q:Is This a Class Action?
+Is This a Class Action?
 What Does that Mean?

-This case is both a potential collective action under federal law and a potential class action under New York state law.
-This means that, depending on the type of claim(s) you have, there may be a slightly different process for joining and participating in this suit.
-See below for more details on this process.
+This case is both a collective action under federal law and a potential class action under New York and California state law.
+This means that, depending on the type of claim(s) you have, there may be a slightly different process for participating in this suit.
+Though the process and terminology may differ slightly, the idea behind both a class and collective action is the same: it allows individual people to participate in a group action with others who have similar claims.

 -